kenfraser/mta-sts/README.md

 **`_mta-sts`**: Replace the timestamp _1597582738053_ with either the current timestamp or another unique value (_1–32 alphanumeric characters_).
 You will need to update this value every time a change to your published policy is made to tell other mail servers there is a newer policy.
 You can get the current time stamp by going to [Unix Time Stamp](https://www.unixtimestamp.com/) or whichever your preferred method is.

-### 6. G Suite (_Verify policy is valid and published_)
+### 6. Google Workspace (_Verify policy is valid and published_)

-In your G Suite Admin Console, go to [MTA-STS Configuration Diagnostics](https://admin.google.com/ac/apps/cs/diagnostic).
+In your Google Workspace Admin Console, go to [MTA-STS Configuration Diagnostics](https://admin.google.com/ac/apps/cs/diagnostic).
 If it shows "MTA-STS Configuration – Valid" you are good to go.
 If says "Invalid" go back and review any potential errors in your configuration.

 ## Resources

-- Google G Suite Admin Help: [Increase email security with MTA-STS and TLS reporting](https://support.google.com/a/answer/9261504)
+- Google Workspace Admin Help: [Increase email security with MTA-STS and TLS reporting](https://support.google.com/a/answer/9261504)
 - IETF RFC 8461: [SMTP MTA Strict Transport Security (MTA-STS)](https://tools.ietf.org/html/rfc8461)